Dog Bite: Homeowners Insurance to the Rescue

-The best way to protect yourself and your puppy is to purchase a canine liability policy.
-Today, you'll learn how this coverage can help your family.
+The best way to protect yourself and your puppy is to purchase a reliable homeowners insurance policy.
+You can also decide if a canine liability policy is best for you.

 Which Dog Breeds Bite the Most?